Proven-Paradox/shaper-system/Handbook.md

 Note: You automatically know all Tier 0 abilities.
 There may be other basic actions that an untrained character would be able to perform.
 Players may request new abilities of this power level if something they want to do is not represented here.
 These should not be taken as a straitjacket.

+> This first Ability is critical, and is therefore presented out of order.
+Aside from this Ability, the listings will be in alphabetical order.

+#### Move
+Auxiliary
+Action: Minor
+Prerequisites: None
+Range: N/A
+Targets: Self
+Cost: None
+Effect: Move 1 Square.
+Description: The most basic way to move in combat.
+This might represent running, jumping, climbing, swimming, or any other kind of motion to get around, in any combination.

+> Note that you may use your Major Actions to make a second Minor Action per round, making the default maximum movement speed of a character to be 2 Squares per turn.

 #### Cover
 Auxiliary
 Action: Minor